 Department PTP Category

 Transit Post-Unification

 Project Category Project Phase

 Rapid Transit Improvements Planning, PD&E

 Project Begin Date Phase Begin Date

 4/2/2021 4/2/2021

 Project Implementation Date Phase End Date

-9/30/2026 9/30/2023
+11/30/2027 3/1/2024

 Project Completion Percentage Phase Completion Percentage

-1% 85%
+10% 95%

 Amount by Funding Source(s) Project/Contract No.

-PTP- \$8,245,000 CIP195/CIP142-1-TPW16-PE1(1)
+PTP- \$8,244,000 CIP195/CIP142-1-TPW16-PE1(1)

-FDOT- \$8,245,000
+FDOT- \$8,244,000

-Total- \$16,490,000
+Total- \$16,488,000

-Amount Spent as of 9/30/2022 Commission District
+Amount Spent as of 9/30/2023 Commission District

-\$74,000 1
+\$416,000 1,2

 Capital Budget Project # Site #

 2000000984 3002114

-Construction of a kiss-and-ride/transit terminal facility on the west side of the South Florida Rail Corridor (SFRC) just north of the Golden Glades Tri-Rail Station and connect it to the existing Golden Glades Tri-Rail Station and the GGMTF via a fully covered and illuminated pedestrian and bicycle overpass.
+Planning, design and construction of a kiss-and-ride/transit terminal facility within the Sunshine State Industrial Park (on the west side of the South Florida Rail Corridor (SFRC) just north of the Golden Glades Tri-Rail Station) to accommodate the pick-up and drop-off of transit passengers and to connect the kiss-and-ride to the existing Golden Glades Tri-Rail Station and the Golden Glades Multimodal Transportation Facility (GGMTF) via a fully covered and illuminated pedestrian and bicycle overpass.
 This proposed facility would increase the convenience and accessibility for the residents of Miami Gardens traveling to/from the Golden Glades Tri-Rail Station and the GGMTF via various travel modes including walking, bicycling, local transit circulator, local bus and auto drop-off/pick-up.
 This would eliminate the need to drive on the highway along a circuitous and highly congested route to access the GGMTF from the City of Miami Gardens.
 The Sunshine State industrial park kiss-and-ride/transit terminal would be served by the Miami Gardens trolley, servicing workers of the industrial park and providing a new, convenient transfer point between the GGMTF and the City of Miami Gardens.